q0j0p/food/README.md

 ## Data collection

-Tools: python- selenium using Firefox, phantomJS, AWS EC2 instance and S3 storage, MongoDB.
+Tools: python- selenium using Firefox, phantomJS boto3; AWS EC2 instance and S3 storage, MongoDB.

 The main choice for data source was allrecipes.com, a website repository of recipes that is also effectively a social platform for people who cook.
 Perhaps more so in the past, it was an unpolished grass-roots site for the everyday cooker ([ref](http://www.slate.com/articles/life/food/2016/05/allrecipes_reveals_the_enormous_gap_between_foodie_culture_and_what_americans.html))-- it appears to have undergone a major overhaul, replete with commercial advertisements.